How to Uninstall or Remove Packages from CentOS

 How to Find Specific File in CentOS

-In case you need to delete a package but are unsure of its exact file name, you can use one of the following two commands:
+In case you need to delete a package but are unsure of its exact file name, use the following command:

 yum list- | grep [package_name]